My manifesto

 I was a Reader in Data Science at the School of Engineering, Computing and Mathematical Sciences in the University of Wolverhampton.
 In the UK, a Reader is equivalent to a Full Professor without a Chair and is a research-oriented permanent tenured post for senior academics with an international reputation in research.
 In Wolverhampton, I was the Director and founder of AiDAs, the Artificial Intelligence and Data Science Research Lab, and the champion of equality, inclusion and diversity as the Chair of the new Athena Swan Task Force Group within the School of Engineering, Computing and Mathematical Sciences.
 I was also the Research AI Lead and Outreach and Knowledge Exchange Lead within the Digital Innovation and Solution Centre, and the creator and course leader of the two new courses of "Data Science" and "Research Methods" within the new MSc in Data Science and MSc in Artificial Intelligence.

-Currently, I am the Director of the School of Information (iSchool) and Full Professor in Computing within the Golisano College of Computing and Information Sciences at Rochester Institute of Technology (RIT) in Rochester, New York.
-At RIT, I am a member of the Council of Chairs, affiliate faculty of the Center for Human-aware AI (CHAI), and member of the Internal Advisory Board for the AWARE-AI program.
-I am also serving as RIT 's representative at the iSchools Organization.
+Currently, I am Full Professor in Computing in the School of Interactive Games and Media, and former Director of the School of Information (iSchool) within the Golisano College of Computing and Information Sciences at Rochester Institute of Technology (RIT) in Rochester, New York.
+At RIT, I am a member of the Council of Chairs, affiliate faculty of the Center for Human-aware AI (CHAI) and the Personalize Healthcare Technology Research Centre, and member of the Internal Advisory Board for the AWARE-AI program.
+I also served as RIT 's representative at the iSchools Organization.

 In recognition of my contributions to research, I was awarded the membership of the Sistema Nacional de Investigadores (SNI, Mexican National Research System) within Consejo Nacional de Ciencia y Tecnología (CONACYT, Mexican Council of Science and Technology), México.
 The SNI is the Mexican national body for eminent scientists.
 I am advisor for different government agencies in México and Spain.